nerdgrass/code-tests-winter-2015/README.md

 Accordion grid would be a wrapper for the accordions that (if I have time) should wrap accordions in such a way that they're laid out in a grid.
 Okay, so lets try and build this!

 Initial creation of above components went off without a hitch, applied foundation styles so it doesn't look fugly.
+Fleshing out controls next.
+Totally got distracted by styling the app to make it a little more Bellhopsian (that's a word, right?)